fabpot-graveyard/dependency-injection/doc/06-Speed.markdown

 >**NOTE**
 >The generated code does not use the shortcut notation to access
->parameters and services to be as fast as possible.
+>parameters and services in order to be as fast as possible.

-By using the `sfServiceContainerDumperPhp` dumper, you can have the best of both world: the flexibility of the XML or YAML format to describe and configure your services, and the speed of an optimized and auto-generated PHP file.
+By using the `sfServiceContainerDumperPhp` dumper, you can have the best of both worlds: the flexibility of the XML or YAML format to describe and configure your services, and the speed of an optimized and auto-generated PHP file.